msharma84/Technical_Concepts/Java.md

     System.out.println("All Even :- "+allEven);
      ```

-- How do you check if any element in a stream matches a given condition?
+- How do you check if any element in a stream matches a given condition
      ```
     List<Integer> integerList = Arrays.asList(2,4,5,6,8);
     boolean anyMatch = integerList.stream().anyMatch(n->n%2==1);
     System.out.println("Is Odd in Even list :- "+anyMatch);
      ```

-- How do you remove duplicate elements from a list using streams?
+- How do you remove duplicate elements from a list using streams

     ```
     List<Integer> integerList = Arrays.asList(1,2,3,4,1,5,2,7,8);